 All data were processed and gridded using the Geosoft Oasis montaj software package (Geosoft, 2012).
 Several magnetic data grids were prepared using the Encom PA software package (Pitney Bowes, 2012).
-Gravity data and formation tops were incorporated into ModelVision Pro 11 (Pitney Bowes, 2011) to support the interpretation of gravity data in the Area of the Five Communities.
+Gravity data and formation tops were incorporated into ModelVision Pro 11 (Pitney Bowes, 2011) to support the interpretation of gravity data in the Central Huron area.
 The grids that resulted from the various processing steps were loaded in ArcMAP 10 (ESRI, 2012).